 The best part of having an Android and Windows combo is that you can easily emulate Android on Windows using an emulator.
 What’s the benefit of this?
 For starters, if you are a developer, you will be able to test out your app and debug them on Windows.
 If you love playing Android games, you can use the emulator to play your favorite Android game on the big screen of your PC/laptop.

 Emulators are so powerful that you can do almost all the things on your Windows machine, just as you would do on an Android device.
 You can install all Android apps/games and enjoy them on the big screen.
 There are multiple Android emulators that you can try on your Windows PC/laptop.
-Most of them are free and provide you a full-fledged Android experience on your Windows machine.
+Most of them are free and provide you with a full-fledged Android experience on your Windows machine.
 In this post, we will share with you 7 of the best Android emulators for Windows.
 Let us check them out.

 1. Windows 11 Android Emulator

 Windows 11 comes with built-in support for Android apps out of the box.
 The dominance of the Android ecosystem and native mobile apps like Tiktok have made Windows lookout for integrating Android apps inside the Windows system.
 With the help of the Amazon App Store and Intel, Windows can now run Android Apps and you do not need an emulator to play Android games or apps on PC.

 Android apps can be obtained from the Microsoft Store found in the Start Menu.
 Also, you can directly sideload APK files onto Windows, making Android apps more like EXEs applications.
 The only drawback with the new Windows 11 Android app support is it does not have Google Mobile Services (GMS) support.
 The GMS acts as a bridge that syncs data, stores, and collects data that help Google Apps (YouTube, Gmail, Google Assistant, and Google Dependent apps to work smoothly).